drand/website/docs/developer/http-api.md

 - `signature` is the _Boneh-Lynn-Shacham_ (BLS) signature for this round of randomness
 - `previous_signature` is the signature of the previous round of randomness

-**Notes**: For backward-compatibility reasons, paths without `chain-hash` are attended by the default network running.
+**Note**: For backward-compatibility reasons, paths without `chain-hash` are attended by the default network in operation.